Coupon Statistics Everyone Should Know About

 Contrary to popular belief, coupons are not reserved for those with low income.
 According to a survey by MarketingCharts from 2010, 61% of adults with a household income of $100,000 or more redeemed a coupon.
 This was for the period of six months before the survey was published.

-There are also some demographic stats on coupons that show that adults with a college degree were almost as twice as likely to use coupons than those who didn’t graduate from high school.
+There are also some numbers that show that adults with a college degree were almost as twice as likely to use coupons than those who didn’t graduate from high school.

 55% of shoppers favor grocery stores that offer coupons over those that don’t.